Hinode logo

 ###### H6.
 Heading

 Alternatively, you can use .h1 through .h6 classes, for when you want to match the font styling of a heading but cannot use the associated HTML element.
-For example, using a .h2 class will exclude the section heading from the generated table of contents.
+For example, using a .h2 class will exclude the section heading from the generated Table of Contents.

 H1